PowerBook 100: Design

-Robert Brunner, Apple's head of industrial design at the time, led the design team that developed the laptop, including its trackball and granite color.
-Brunner said he designed the PowerBook "so it would be as easy to use and carry as a regular book".
-The dark granite grey color set it apart from other notebook computers of the time and also from Apple's other products, which traditionally were beige or platinum grey.
-The trackball, another new design element, was placed in the middle of the computer, allowing the PowerBook to be easily operated by both left- and right-handed users.
-The designers were trying to create a fashion statement with the overall design of the laptop, which they felt made it a more personal accessory, like a wallet or briefcase.
-Brunner said: "It says something about the identity of the person who is carrying it".
+Robert Brunner, Apple's head of industrial design at the time, said his team designed the PowerBook "so it would be as easy to use and carry as a regular book".
+The dark granite gray color differed from the beige and platinum gray finishes commonly used by Apple and other computer manufacturers at the time.
+The centrally positioned trackball allowed use by both left- and right-handed users.
+Brunner described the design as a personal accessory and said, "It says something about the identity of the person who is carrying it".